Category Archives: About Psychotherapy

 Third, you don’t need another therapist to tell you how difficult and isolating this work can sometimes feel–you already know this.
 Our clients tell us many difficult things, things that we are not at liberty to share with others.
 Being in our own therapy offers a safe and confidential place to talk about the many stressors we encounter in our work.
 It can help us to look at how our own experiences, belief systems, blocks, and unresolved issues might get in the way of our work.
 It gives us an important and protected space to not have to try to get it right, to be able to let down our guard.
 We are not always our own best observer.
 As Thomas Ogden says when discussing the ideas of psychoanalyst Wilfred Bion, “It requires two minds to think one’s most disturbing thoughts.”
 (Ogden, T. Bion’s Four Principles of Mental Functioning.
 2008.
 Fort Da 148: 11-35)

-Finally, seeing a therapist yourself is a terrific way to observe–up close and Very personal–another therapist at work.
+Finally, seeing a therapist yourself is a terrific way to observe–up close and very personal–another therapist at work.
 Sure, you are likely in a consultation group or two and you have had plenty of supervision, but talking with colleagues and supervisors is a very different from the direct experience of sitting across from another therapist as a client.
 It offers a unique opportunity to simultaneously be able to be inside the mind of the client (you!) and hear how a therapist responds.

 Even if you have been in therapy before, returning to therapy from time to time over the course of your career can offer new insights, as each therapist is different and you will learn different things from the experience.
 With so many therapists now working online, this is a great time to find someone you might want to work with without the limitation of having to choose based on distance from your home or office.
 It also offers the opportunity to minimize the chance of conflicts by working with a therapist outside of your professional circles.
 Based in the San Francisco Bay Area, I am licensed in California, Colorado, and Illinois; and I am a Florida Registered Telehealth Provider.
 I welcome inquiries from therapists in any of these states.